-The OLS concludes that there will be a one-time expenditure increase by the State for the first year to develop the statewide farmland preservation formula required by the bill.
+The OLS concludes that there will be a one-time expenditure increase by the State for the first year to develop the Statewide farmland preservation formula required by the bill.
 As previously noted, the State Agriculture Development Committee estimates there would be a one-time expenditure increase of between \$500,000 and \$1 million to develop the formula by a qualified appraisal firm.
 Also of note, the committee previously hired a qualified appraisal firm to develop a Pinelands formula pursuant to the Garden State Preservation Trust Act.

-The OLS determines the bill would result in an increase in the cost for the State and local governments to purchase a development easement.
-The OLS notes that following the statewide farmland preservation formula required by the bill will increase the cost and time necessary for the State and local governments to perform an appraisal, pursuant to the new formula, of a development easement in order to offer a landowner a purchase price for the easement.
-However, the OLS cannot quantify this estimated increase because it cannot predict how many development easements will be acquired and the cost of acquiring those easements.
+The OLS determines the bill would result in an increase in the cost for the State and local governments to purchase farmland for preservation purposes or to purchase a development easement.
+The OLS notes that following the Statewide farmland preservation formula required by the bill will increase the cost and time necessary for the State and local governments to perform an appraisal, pursuant to the new formula, of farmland or an appraisal of a development easement in order to offer a landowner a purchase price for the farmland or for the easement.
+However, the OLS cannot quantify this estimated increase because it cannot predict how many development easements will be acquired and how much farmland will be purchased and the cost of acquiring the farmland or the easements.